y-scope/clp/docs/src/index.md

 as CLP).

 Compression ratio is measured as the average across a variety of log datasets.
-Some of these datasets can be found [here][1].
+Some of these datasets can be found [here][datasets].
 Search performance is measured using queries on the MongoDB logs (for JSON) and the Hadoop logs (for unstructured logs).
 Note that CLP uses an index-less design, so for a fair comparison, we disabled MongoDB and PostgreSQL's indexes; If we left them enabled, MongoDB and PostgreSQL's compression ratio would be worse.
 We didn't disable indexing for Elasticsearch or Splunk since these tools are fundamentally index-based (i.e., logs cannot be searched without indexes).
-More details about our experimental methodology can be found in the [CLP paper][2].
+More details about our experimental methodology can be found in the [CLP paper][clp-paper].

 # System Overview